wsprtv/wsprtv.github.io/docs/README.md

 ```

 This allows WSPR TV to decode messages differently based on transmission
-time -- for example, alternating behavior every other transmission,
+time -- for example, every other transmission, during odd-numbered
-during odd-numbered hours, and so on.
+hours, or on even-numbered days.
 Multiple message types can be
 multiplexed into the same ET slot.

 Another time-dependent filter uses the variable `slot` and expresses the